 The Type 2 Diabetes Guide to Bolus Insulin

 Insulin is a medication designed to help people with diabetes transfer glucose out of the blood and into the body’s cells.
-Due to Type 2 diabetes being a progressive condition, many with Type 2 diabetes may require insulin to manage the condition and reach glycemic goals in an effort to reduce the risks of diabetes-related complications.
-One of the types of insulin a healthcare provider may prescribe to a Type 2 patient is called bolus insulin, also known as prandial insulin or mealtime insulin.
+Due to type 2 diabetes being a progressive condition, many with type 2 diabetes may require insulin to manage the condition and reach glycemic goals in an effort to reduce the risks of diabetes-related complications.
+One of the types of insulin a healthcare provider may prescribe to a type 2 patient is called bolus insulin, also known as prandial insulin or mealtime insulin.

 What is Bolus Insulin?

 Bolus insulin is a kind of insulin usually taken before meals or to correct high blood glucose post-meals.
-The aim of this kind of insulin is to help prevent glucose spikes after meals.
+The aim of this kind of insulin is to help prevent blood glucose spikes after meals.
 It can come in the form of rapid-acting or short-acting insulin such as:

 - Rapid-Acting Insulin: Novolog (aspart); Humalog (lispro); Apidra (Glulisine)

 - Short-Acting (Regular) Insulin: Novolin R and Humulin R

 Bolus insulin differs from basal insulin, specifically rapid-acting because it starts working within 15 minutes, reaches their peak after one-to-two hours and stop working after about four-to-six hours.
 Basal insulin, however, is a long-acting “background” insulin that lasts up to 24 hours and mimics the pancreas’ function of releasing a steady flow of insulin throughout the day.
 There are other kinds of insulin you can read about in our Type 2 Guide to Insulin here.
 Short-acting, regular, insulin usually starts working in 30 minutes, reaches its peak two-to-four hours after injection and stops working after five-to-eight hours.